AlEsGoGit/chupiEventCalendar/README.md

 These are the available options:
 * `lang: "en"|"es"`
 language for days and months.
-"en" default
+"en" default.
 * `firstDay`
 number of the first day of the week.
-"1" for Sunday
+"1" for Sunday.
-1 default
+1 default.

 Adding more options...